timfromdigicert/documents/docs/SMCWG-charter.md

 An S/MIME certificate contains a public key bound to an email address; and may also contain the identity of a natural person or legal entity that controls such email address.
-The key pair can then be used to sign, encrypt, and decrypt email.
+The key pair can then be used to sign, verify, encrypt, and decrypt email.
 An S/MIME certificate can be identified by the existence of an Extended Key Usage (EKU) Object Identifier (OID) of `1.3.6.1.5.5.7.3.4` for emailProtection.

 The objective of an S/MIME certificate is to provide cryptographic security